special projects & events

-Known as one of the premiere music ensembles in Twin Cities churches, the Sanctuary Choir leads in worship nine months of the year.
+Known as one of the premier music ensembles in Twin Cities churches, the Sanctuary Choir leads in worship nine months of the year.
 Its worship repertoire has many ranges, with the main goal being that individuals experience God’s presence.
 The choir gives several concerts each year, singing major works of the choral/orchestral literature, both old and new.
-Rehearsals are on Wednesday evenings from 7:30–9:30 PM.
+Rehearsals are on Wednesday evenings from 7:30–9:30pm.
 Membership is open to all.
-Call Bill Mathis for an interview.

 During the summer months, our worship music leadership mode is more informal.
-Join the fun on a week-to-week basis.
-Rehearsals are Sunday mornings before the 10:00 AM service.
+Join the choral fun on a week-to-week basis.
+Rehearsals are Sunday mornings before the 10am worship service.

 Hennepin Chime plays handbells monthly in worship.
 The Chime also performs at concerts, festivals, on Christmas Eve and other special days.
 Membership is by audition as openings occur.

 resident & rehearsing artists

 Bells of the Lakes

 The Copper Street Brass Quintet has been with us since the fall of 2008, making Hennepin Avenue United Methodist Church their home base for rehearsals, office space, worship, and concerts.
 The quintet plays in schools, churches, and concert halls in the Twin Cities and beyond.
 They play in worship services–giving preludes and postludes, leading hymns, and accompanying anthems.